krisedtemakatt/programvarutesting/README.md

 ### Functionality

-- [ ] Verify that a user can login with a valid username and valid password.
+- [ ] Verify that a user can log in with a valid username and valid password.
-- [ ] Verify if a user cannot login with a valid username and an invalid password.
+- [ ] Verify if a user cannot log in with a valid username and an invalid password.
 - [ ] Verify that it says “Invalid username or password!” somewhere for invalid login.
 - [ ] Verify if the data in password field is either visible as asterisk or bullet signs.
 - [ ] Verify if the ‘Enter’ key of the keyboard is working correctly on the login page.
 - [ ] Verify that the login button attempts a login.
 - [ ] Logging in will the take the user to /LoggedIn
 - [ ] Verify that a user that is logged in to the correct account.
-- [ ] Verify that the password is case sensitive
+- [ ] Verify that the password is case-sensitive

 ### Reliability

-- [ ] If an error occurs, the user can attempt to login again.
+- [ ] If an error occurs, the user can attempt to log in again.
 - [ ] Logging in should behave the same way every time.

 ### Usability